Public API Changes in Aspose.Cells 8.3.1

 m_workbook.Save("output.xlsx")

-The property IsStrictSchema11 has been added to the OdsSaveOptions class in order to allow the developers to save the spreadsheet in format conforming to ODF v1.2 specification.
-The default value of IsStrictSchema11 property is false, means, from version 8.3.1 of Aspose.Cells APIs the ODS files will be saved as ODF format version 1.2 by default.
+The property IsStrictSchema11 has been added to the OdsSaveOptions class to allow developers to save the spreadsheet in a format conforming to the ODF v1.2 specification.
+The default value of the IsStrictSchema11 property is false, which means that, from version 8.3.1 of Aspose.Cells APIs, ODS files will be saved as ODF format version 1.2 by default.

-Below provided code snippet saves the ODS file in ODF 1.2 format.
+The code snippet below saves an ODS file in ODF 1.2 format.

 C#